-The Colossian believers all had the same hope of final deliverance from sin and eternity in God's presence.
+The Colossian believers all had the same hope of final deliverance from sin and eternity in God's presence (Col. 1:5).
 This common hope drew them together in love (cf. 3:14).
-Such hope ought to draw us together in love for one another too.
-We are all recipients of God's love now and will someday spend eternity together with perfect love for each other.
+Likewise, such hope ought to draw you and other believers together in love for one another.
+Believers are all recipients of God's love now and will someday spend eternity together with perfect love for each other.

-We shouldn't miss the fact that the believer's hope is "laid up . . . in heaven" (1:5; cf. Matt.
+Don't miss the fact that the believer's hope is "laid up . . . in heaven" (1:5; cf. Matt.
 6:19-21).
-This phrase points us to the rewards Christ will give to believers at the Judgment Seat of Christ in Heaven (2 Cor.
+This phrase points to the rewards Christ will give to believers at the Judgment Seat of Christ in Heaven (2 Cor.
 5:10).
 Those rewards are in the form of crowns believers will use to glorify God.

-READ: 2 Corinthians 5:10, 14, 15.
-ASK: What connection did Paul make between love and the hope of rewards?
-(Q12) Christ's love compels believers to live for Christ by loving others.
-As we show Christ's love for others, we lay up treasures in Heaven.
+12. Read 2 Corinthians 5:10, 14, 15.
+What connection did Paul make between love and the hope of rewards?